 Pay attention to your stats – I will put my hands up and confess that I check my stats way more than I should do but your stats do tell you everything you need to know: how your blog is performing, which countries you have high readership in, how many likes/comments you’ve received and so on.
 Once you’ve read and studied your stats, you need to take action.
 For example, if your blog has more unique readers on Sunday, you should be posting fresh content on Sundays.
 If there’s a particular topic that does really well on your blog, then write more posts on that topic.
 Something I have done that works really well for me is capitalising on trending topics.
 If a topic is creating buzz, get in on it.
 I did this with the #FraudBae scandal.

 Support other bloggers – It is a shame when I hear or read stories about bloggers feeling like they aren’t being supported.
 No matter where you are in your journey, struggling is just inevitable.
 Don’t become so absorbed by your content that you forget to build connections with others.
 Something I try my best to do once a month is dedicate 30 minutes of my day to go on a commenting spree.
 Also, I have started retweeting posts from other bloggers.
 My mantra is that there is room for us all to win, in spite of the fact that the competition in the industry is stronger than it has ever been.
+I have addressed competition between bloggers in this article by Save the Student.

 Join groups specifically for bloggers – Blogger groups are one of the best forms of support out there.
 In addition to sharing your latest posts, you can also ask questions about anything from branding to where to find sponsored post opportunities.
 On Facebook, the most popular group for bloggers is Official UK Bloggers.
 Also, on Twitter, use hashtags #prrequest, #bloggerswanted, #bloggersrequired and #journorequest for any opportunities or latest post threads.
 Latest post threads are really effective when you use them the right way.
 Don’t just leave a link, summarise your post in a sentence.
 Choose your words wisely and your engagement will increase.
 For bloggers of colour, Black British Bloggers is a network for like minded creatives which was designed to elevate black voices in the U.K. These are some of the groups I am aware of but when you are on social media, keep your eyes peeled.
 With a site like Twitter especially, you can now see who and what your followers are interacting with.